madmachineio/docs/docs/how-to/add-library.md

 ---
 title: Add a library
-description: All kinds of libraries do reduce a lot of work and simplify your code.
-So how can you add it to all projects?
+description: All kinds of libraries do reduce a lot of work and simplify your Swift code for your projects.
+You can program the hardware and use different electronic components easily with libraries.
 ---

 # Add a library to your project